cleydyr/dart-sass-maven-plugin/README.md

 ## Offline operation

 This plugin included all released archives for a given Dart Sass version in previous versions.
 However, starting from version 1.0.0, this plugin will download the latest release of Dart Sass if it's not found in the temporary folder or in the cached files' directory.
-Should this plugin be used in an air-capped environment, you should provide a release archive inside the cached files directory and at least pin the Dart Sass' release version with the `<version>` parameter.
+Should this plugin be used in an air-gapped environment, you should provide a release archive inside the cached files directory and at least pin the Dart Sass' release version with the `<version>` parameter.
 The release archive should be a file named `release` on the subpath `<os>`/`<arch>`/`<version>`/ inside the cached files' directory.

 ## Proxy connections